 Collaborative Law (“CL”) has become an increasingly important method of resolving conflict.
-Statutes authorizing the use of CL have been adopted in ten states – please click on the states below for a copy of the statute from that state:
+Statutes authorizing the use of CL have been adopted in a majority of states in the U.S. – please click on the links below for a copy of the statute from that state:

 Legal ethics opinions have been issued in fifteen states – most of them supportive of CL but some of them sounding a note of caution, particularly with regard to informed consent (i.e., it is important for the client to understand fully what CL is about and also the alternatives to CL).
 Please click on the names of the states below for a copy of the opinion from that state: